European Roulette

 The Main Layout of the table features a large betting mat with a numbered grid corresponding to the numbers on the wheel, ranging from 0 to 36.
 The numbers on the mat are organized into three columns of 12 numbers each, creating a grid of inside bets.

 The inside bets are placed on the numbers themselves.
 Around the periphery of the numbered grid are the outside bets.
-Some tables also include a racetrack, which is a representation of the wheel’s number sequence.
-It’s used for placing announced or called bets, which cover specific sections of the wheel like Voisins du Zéro, Tiers du Cylindre, and Orphelins.
+Some tables also include a racetrack, which represents the wheel’s number sequence.
+It’s used for placing announced or called bets, which cover specific sections of the wheel, such as Voisins du Zéro, Tiers du Cylindre, and Orphelins.

 The betting layout may also feature additional betting sectors for neighbor bets, which allow players to bet on a number and the numbers immediately adjacent to it on the wheel.

-The European roulette table is elegantly designed for straightforward gameplay and caters all the desired bet of the players.
+The European roulette table is elegantly designed for straightforward gameplay and caters to all the bets that players desire.

 Betting Options and Payouts